You Should Know

 **Read the "Enrollment Checklist" below for additional Intent to Register information.

-1. If admitted for Fall 2019, visit the CSU Smart Page beginning [TBA], 2019 to find out if you need to participate in the summer Early Start Program.
-If you do, you must register in an Early Start class by [TBA].
+1. If admitted for Fall 2019, you may need to participate in the summer Early Start Program.
 Read more at CSUN Early Start Program.
+Enrollment begins May 6, 2019, and ends June 9 for Early Start Writing and June 16 for Early Start Math.

 2. Submit your Intent to Register online for the semester of your admission no later than the dates listed below:

 - Fall 2019: Monday, May 1, 2019.
-If you are admitted after April 16, you will have 14 days from your admission date to file your Intent to Register.
 If you do not confirm your Intent to Register by the deadline, you cannot attend CSUN in the fall semester.

-3. Make an appointment with your academic advisor to set up your academic plan and enroll in classes (required for all freshmen).
+3. Meet with an academic advisor to set up your academic plan and enroll in classes (required for all freshmen).
+Here's how to make your advisement appointment:

-- Prepare for your meeting using the advisement checklist for first-time freshmen (.pdf).
+- All students: Prepare for your meeting using the advisement checklist for first-time freshmen (.pdf).
+Learn more about academic advisement services for undergraduate students.

 4. Send us your final official transcripts including: